Rugroso/Fish-Plus-Plus/README.md

 # Fish++

-Fish++ is a custom programming language project (based on Fish Project).
-This repository contains the complete implementation of a lexical analyzer (tokenizer) and syntax analyzer (parser) for the Fish++ programming language.
+Fish++ is a custom programming-language project (inspired by the Fish Project).
+This repository implements a tokenizer (lexical analyzer), a parser (syntax analyzer) and basic semantic components for the Fish++ language.

 ## Project Structure